david-xhk/binary_tree/README.rst

 Node(1)

 .. note::
-    Since :class:`~binary_tree.Node` :ref:`tests for equality tentatively <Equality tests>`, it is possible to exploit this by simply passing in the value of the :class:`~binary_tree.Node` instance you wish to refer to, provided that the value is *unique within the binary tree structure*.
+    It is possible to pass the value of the :class:`~binary_tree.Node` instance you wish to refer to because of :ref:`the way equality is tested for <Equality tests>`.
+However, the value *must be unique* within the binary tree structure.

 ==============
  Installation